-FY 2017 BUDGET HIGHLIGHTS
+FY 2018 BUDGET HIGHLIGHTS

-The proposed FY 2017 budget grew 3.1 percent over the approved FY 2016 budget.
+The proposed FY 2018 gross funds budget grew 3.4 percent over the approved FY 2017 budget.
 Revenues and other resources equal expenditures, with a margin of at least \$500K in each of the fiscal years of the financial plan period.
 It reflects more efficient debt structuring, the use of Special Purpose Revenue (O-type) and fixed commodity reserves, carryover of funds from prior fiscal years, and policy initiatives that produce revenue throughout the financial plan period.
+One that I would like to take a moment to clarify is the reference in my certification letter to a new sales tax on digital product sales.
+There is no new tax.
+Rather, there is an initiative to clarify the existing administrative authority of the tax commissioner to tax these products.

-The Mayor's budget and financial plan does not make use of any federally or locally mandated reserves, which are important to maintain our high credit rating, and federally and locally mandated reserves currently result in our 49 days of cash reserves.
-The credit rating is important to ensure the capital program can be financed at the lowest possible cost.
+The Mayor's budget and financial plan does not make use of any federally or locally mandated reserves, which are important to maintain our high credit rating, and federally and locally mandated reserves are approaching 60 days of cash reserves.
+The credit rating is important to ensure the capital program can be financed at the lowest possible cost in order to fund our large infrastructure needs.

-The Mayor's proposed budget makes significant investments in infrastructure improvements - a total of \$6.3 billion over the capital planning horizon.
-The majority of this amount, \$4.3 billion, will be financed through the issuance of municipal bonds or debt.
+The Mayor's proposed budget makes significant investments in infrastructure improvements - a total of \$6.6 billion over the capital planning horizon.
+The majority of the budget, \$4.1 billion, will be financed through the issuance of municipal bonds or debt.
 As I indicated previously, my office worked to ensure that debt service costs in the capital plan are structured as efficiently as possible to lessen the impact on the financial plan, to the extent possible.
+Debt service within the Capital Improvement Plan (CIP) period remains below the 12 percent debt cap.

 That being said, the large bond funding does have an impact on future available resources.
 Approximately one-third of all future revenue growth must go to support the associated debt service for the bonds.
-As a result, labor, contract, and other non-capital costs must be constrained to well below 3 percent growth throughout the financial plan, assuming the capital plan is implemented as scheduled.
-This constraint would also apply to any changes that the Council might make to the proposed budget.
+As a result, personnel, contract, and other operating costs must be constrained to well below 3 percent growth throughout the financial plan, assuming the capital plan is implemented as scheduled.
+This constraint would also apply to any changes that the Council might make to the proposed budget unless modifications are made to the capital program.
+To provide an example of what we all deal with at a personal level, if you buy a larger home with a bigger mortgage or lease a larger apartment that requires more rent, without an increase in income, that limits funds for other expenses.
 Careful monitoring of these costs, as well as execution of the capital plan, is required to ensure the financial plan remains balanced in all future years.
 The Office of the Chief Financial Officer is available to assist you and your staff with any questions or analysis as you review and potentially consider changes to the proposed budget in the coming weeks.